 My more formal training took place in Kathmandu, Nepal where I had the great fortune to study under a master carver from 1999-2002.
-Click here to learn more about my training in Nepal.

 In learning to carve stone Buddhas, I was taught that the eyes are “opened” last and it is at this point that the statue comes alive.
 Likewise I find that while carving animals in stone imbues them with an ancient fossil-like quality on the one hand, once their eyes are “opened” they come to life with expressions of alert presence.